 - Theft, breaking and entering.

-During a criminal records search, you will not find if they has had any:
+During a criminal records search, you will not find if they have had any:

 - Tickets for speeding.